 National Weather Service United States Department of Commerce

-What is the Weather-Ready Nation (WRN) Ambassador initiative?
+What is the Weather-Ready Nation (WRN) Ambassador program?

 One of NOAA’s missions is to save life and property by providing critical environmental intelligence, including weather forecasts and warnings, to our partners and the general public.
 NOAA wants everyone, from communities across the country, businesses, and the public at large to be ready, responsive, and resilient to extreme weather, water, and climate events.
 Government cannot achieve success without the support and contributions from partners.
-NOAA recognizes to build a Weather-Ready Nation requires innovative collaborations with the media, emergency management community, the Weather Enterprise, and other organizations such as businesses and all levels of government.
-WRN Ambassadors are formally recognized by NOAA as organizations committed to collaborating with NOAA, sharing preparedness messaging in outreach to the public, and serving as examples themselves by implementing resilience best practices.
+NOAA recognizes that building a Weather-Ready Nation requires innovative collaborations with the media, emergency management community, the Weather Enterprise, and other organizations such as businesses and all levels of government.
+WRN Ambassadors are formally recognized by NOAA as organizations that share these goals.
+WRN Ambassadors collaborate with NOAA to share preparedness messaging to the public, serve as examples themselves by implementing resilience best practices, and advance outreach to vulnerable populations.

 How does this benefit the nation?

-NOAA wants to find ways to collaborate with external organizations in innovative ways to maximize all our efforts toward national resilience.
-Increased dialog and information sharing will result in reduced redundancy, more consistent weather safety messaging, and improved communication with stakeholders and the general public.
+NOAA wants to find ways to collaborate with external organizations in innovative ways to optimize all our efforts toward community resilience.
+Increased dialog and information sharing have resulted in reduced redundancy, more consistent weather safety messaging, and improved communication with stakeholders and the general public.
+Weather-Ready Nation Ambassadors act as force multipliers, encouraging others to become better prepared and ready to take action when needed.

 Why become an Ambassador?